01

 Dr. Chastity Li

-Chemical R&D Engineer (Bay Area, CA)
+Senior R&D Engineer (Bay Area, CA)

 I grew up in Indianapolis, IN and lived in Cambridge, MA for college and have been in the Bay Area for the past 5 years.
 I received my undergraduate degree in Chemistry and Physics from Harvard University and a PhD in Chemistry from Stanford University.